e271828e/Flight.jl/docs/notes/design/framework_spec.md

 available and idiomatic rather than machine-checked. `fragment`/`at`/`merge` are §15.7 standard-library material — ordinary artifacts, no privileges.
-Merge collisions — two entries on one leaf — are errors at resolution reporting *both* provenance chains; last-writer-wins was rejected in the same spirit as slot exclusivity (a silent merge is almost certainly a bug).
+Merge collisions — two entries on one leaf — are errors at resolution reporting *both* provenance chains, and the message names the layering
+combinator: "`merge` is collision-intolerant by design — use `override(base, patch)` to layer."
+Last-writer-wins was rejected in the same spirit as slot exclusivity (a silent merge is almost certainly a bug) — which is exactly where this `merge` parts company with `Base.merge`, last-wins on NamedTuples; the two share a name and not a semantics, and dispatch on the node types keeps them apart mechanically.
 The explicit, *ordered* layering spelling — `override` — was deferred here and admitted one sub-topic later, when slot totality produced its use case (§16.6).